-An final remark is in order here.
-In some respect (31a/33c) is felt to be a 'negative' sentence and is presented as such in grammars of English, for instance.
-In order to account for this intuition, De Clercq (2010a) proposes that the negation encoded in no one within the complement of V is able to scope over the containing clause by virtue of its quantificational properties, in the same way that, for instance, the universal quantifier encoded in everyone can scope over the clause in (34).
-The precise implementation of this proposal would lead us too far and we refer to De Clercq (2011b).
-Crucial for us is that, syntactically, the postverbal vP-internal argument cannot establish a local checking relation with the polarity feature, which by hypothesis is in the C domain.
-The proposal entails that polarity checking is a different operation from that which determines the scope of the quantifier in (34).
+As discussed already by McCawley (1998:604-612), the reversal tag-diagnostic which we used previously and the neither/so tag give different results.
+It is not clear to us at this point how to capture this in terms of our discussion.
+De Clercq (2011b) proposes that in examples such as (34c) the negation encoded in no one within the complement of V takes scope by virtue of its quantificational properties, in the same way that, for instance, the universal quantifier encoded in everyone can scope over the clause in (35).
+The precise implementation of this proposal would lead us too far and it also depends on the assumptions to the syntactic encoding of scope and we refer to De Clercq (2011b) for one proposal.
+Crucial for us is that, syntactically, the postverbal vP-internal argument cannot establish a local checking relation with the polarity feature, which by hypothesis is in the C domain: polarity checking is different from the operation that determines the scope of the quantifier in (35).

-(34) Mary has talked to everyone.
+(35) Mary has talked to everyone.